 Well Being Goal Does the proposal contribute to this goal?
 Describe the positive and negative impacts.
 What actions have been/will be taken to mitigate any negative impacts or better contribute to positive impacts?
 A Wales of vibrant culture and thriving Welsh language Culture, heritage and Welsh language are promoted and protected.
-People are encouraged to do sport, art and recreation The Events team contribute greatly to the local culture, heritage and art, which includes the promotion and protection of the Welsh language, which forms part of the core values and aims of the service.
-One of the key drivers of the Events team is the promotion of arts, culture and heritage and its structure and key developments reflect this.
+People are encouraged to do sport, art and recreation The string is the part of the core values and annie of the One of the key drivers of the Events team is the promotion of arts, culture and heritage and its structure and key developments reflect this.
 We will also seek to develop partnerships and seek to access new forms of funding to secure longevity through established and new partnerships.
 A more equal Wales People can fulfil their potential no matter what their background or circumstances The Events team provide services for all age ranges and deliver a diverse and comprehensive programme for local communities.
 With the ability to better market and understand data there will be opportunities to target areas of the community that may not currently be aware of all that the Events team offer.